-Investment management is the process of managing investment portfolios, typically for large institutions such as pension funds, endowments, and insurance companies.
-Investment managers are often called portfolio managers or asset allocators.
+Investment management is the process of managing investment portfolios or financial assets, typically for large institutions such as pension funds, endowments, and insurance companies.
+Investment managers are often called client portfolio managers or asset allocators.

 What is Investment Management?

-Investment management is a process, not a product.
+Investment management, or money management, is a process, not a product.
 It includes the creation of an investment policy and strategy followed by continuous monitoring to ensure that the objectives set out in it are being met.
 Many variables have to be considered when formulating an investment policy for a pension fund.
 In broad terms, these include: